-12.3.2 REG1 and REG2 LDO Controls
+7.7.3.2 REG1 LDO Control

-The REG1 and REG2 LDOs in the BQ76952 device are for customer use, and their output voltages can be programmed independently to 1.8 V, 2.5 V, 3.0 V, 3.3 V, or 5.0 V. The REG1 and REG2 LDOs and the REG0 preregulator are disabled by default in the BQ76952 device.
-While in SHUTDOWN mode, the REG1 and REG2 pins have $\approx\!10\text{-M}\,\Omega$ resistances to VSS, to discharge any output capacitance.
-While in other power modes, when REG1 and REG2 are powered down, they are pulled to VSS with an internal resistance of $\approx\!2.5\text{-k}\,\Omega$.
-If pullup resistors for serial communications are connected to the REG1 voltage output, the REG1 voltage can be overdriven from an external voltage supply on the manufacturing line, to allow communications with the device.
-The BQ76952 device can then be programmed to enable REG0 and REG1 with the desired configuration, and this setting can be programmed into OTP memory.
+The REG1 LDO in the BQ76922 device is for customer use, and its output voltage can be programmed to 1.8V, 2.5V, 3.0V, 3.3V, or 5.0V.
+The REG1 LDO and the REG0 preregulator are enabled by default in the BQ76922 device, with the REG1 voltage set to 3.3V.
+While in SHUTDOWN mode, the REG1 pin has a approximately10M Ω resistance to VSS, to discharge any output capacitance.
+While in other power modes, when REG1 is powered down, it is pulled to VSS with an internal resistance of approximately 2.5k Ω .
+If REG1 is configured to be powered down at initial device power up, and if pullup resistors for serial communications are connected to the REG1 voltage output, the REG1 voltage can be overdriven from an external voltage supply on the manufacturing line, to allow communications with the device.
+The BQ76922 device can then be programmed into OTP memory.
 Thus, at each later power-up, the device will autonomously load the OTP settings and enable the LDO as configured, without requiring communications first.
+This will generally not be necessary with the BQ76922 due to the REG1 LDO already preprogrammed by Texas Instruments to be enabled and set to 3.3V in the OTP.

-12.4 Standalone Versus Host Interface
+7.7.4 Standalone Versus Host Interface

-The BQ76952 device can be configured to operate in a completely standalone mode, without any host processor in the system, or together with a host processor.
+The BQ76922 device can be configured to operate in a completely standalone mode, without any host processor in the system, or together with a host processor.
 If in standalone mode, the device can monitor conditions, control FETs and an in-line fuse based on threshold settings, and recover FETs when conditions allow, all without requiring any interaction with an external processor.
 If a host processor is present, the device can still be configured to operate fully autonomously, while the host processor can read measurements and exercise control as desired.
 In addition, the device can be configured for manual host control, such that the device can monitor and provide a flag when a protection alert or fault has occurred, but will rely on the host to disable FETs.

-The host processor can interface with the BQ76952 device through a serial bus as well as selected pin controls.
-Serial bus communication through I2C (supporting speeds up to 400 kHz), SPI or HDQ is available, with the serial bus configured for I2C by default in the BQ76952, while the default communications mode may differ for other versions of the device.
-The pin controls available include RST_SHUT, ALERT, CFETOFF, DDSG, and DCHG, which are described in detail below.
+The host processor can interface with the BQ76922 device through a serial bus as well as selected pin controls.
+Serial bus communication through I2C (supporting speeds up to 400 kHz) or HDQ is available, with the serial bus configured for I2C by default in the BQ76922.
+The pin controls available include RST_SHUT, ALERT, CFETOFF, and DFETOFF, which are described in detail below.

-12.5 Multifunction Pin Controls
+7.7.5 Multifunction Pin Controls

-The BQ76952 device provides flexibility regarding the multifunction pins on the device, which includes the TS1, TS2, TS3, CFETOFF, DFETOFF, ALERT, HDQ, DCHG, and DDSG pins.
+The BQ76922 device provides flexibility regarding the device multifunction pins, which include the TS1, TS2, CFETOFF, DFETOFF, and ALERT pins.
 Several of the pins can be used as active-high outputs with configurable output level.
-The digital output driver for these pins can be configured to drive an output powered from the REG1 LDO or from the internal REG18 LDO, and thus when asserted active-high will drive out the voltage of the selected LDO.
+The digital output driver for these pins can be configured to drive an output powered from the REG1 LDO or from the internal REG18 LDO, and thus when asserted active-high drives out the voltage of the selected LDO.

-The REG18 LDO is not capable of driving high current levels, so it is recommended to only use this LDO to provide a digital output if it will be driving a very high resistance (such as > 1 M Ω) or light capacitive load.
-Otherwise, the REG1 should be powered and used to drive the output signal.
+The REG18 LDO is not capable of driving high current levels, so it is recommended to only use this LDO to provide a digital output if it will be driving a very high resistance (such as > $1M\Omega$) or light capacitive load.
+Otherwise the REG1 LDO should be powered and used to drive the output signal.
 The options supported on each pin include: